 Viewing experience summary

 X1 really shines with its highly customizable user interface.
 The viewing experience is nearly seamless.
-You can bounce from Netflix to your favorite game to the latest episode of Game of Thrones, and never miss a beat.
-To top it all off, the X1 entertainment platform is especially agile on mobile devices.
+You can bounce smoothly from Netflix to the big game to the latest episode of Better Call Saul— whether you’re watching on the X1 or on the go via the Xfinity Stream app.

 Xfinity offers eight mobile apps, two of which are directly related to the X1.